chenetteegeberg/cyber-security-course/review-article-task.md

 ## What are the key areas being researched?

-The purpose of the reviewed article was to develop a framework to help practitioners and researchers to improve cyber security implementation practices, based on an extensive systematic review.
+The purpose of the reviewed article was use an extensive systematic review to develop a framework to help practitioners and researchers to improve cyber security implementation practices, based on

-In order do this, the authours reviewed past empirical research, published in peer-reviewed articles in the period from 2014 to 2023.
+In order do this, the authours reviewed past research, published in peer-reviewed articles in the period from 2014 to 2023.
 Their aim was to explore the factors that influence the implementation of cyber security measures in organizations.

-After the systematic selection process was completed, the authors based the research on 50 articles from a number of different countries, with around half of the articles published since 2022.
+After the systematic selection process was completed, the authors based the research on 50 articles, containing empirical research from various countries, with around half of the articles published since 2022.

 These were the research questions:
 - RQ1.
 What factors influence cybersecurity implementation in organizations?